Deposit data

 What type of data does DATICE accept?

-DATICE receives and provides access to social science data in a broad sense, for example from surveys, interviews, tests and focus group research.
-The data cover all areas within the social and education sciences, from social activism and politics to individual living conditions, but also from other fields of study, such as the humanities and the health sciences.
+DATICE receives and provides access to research data in a broad sense, for example from surveys, interviews, tests and focus group research.
+The data can come from all subject areas.
 At present, DATICE's services focus on quantitative data, but in the future archiving of qualitative data will be made possible.
 In the meantime, interested parties are referred to the CESSDA Data Management Guide which provides various useful information on how to prepare qualitative research data for open access.
 A recent paper by Mannheimer and colleagues (2019) may also be of interest, where various matters related to open access to qualitative data are discussed.

 Submitting data to DATICE